-My experience so far has shown me that it is the best thing to team up with someone on the way !
+My experience so far has shown me that it is best to team up with someone on the road!

-Both have transportation and equipment.
-Both have (mostly) enough experience.
+You both have transport and equipment.
+You both have (usually) enough experience.

-Everything is relaxed because you don't necessarily have the pressure to stay together.
+Everything is relaxed because you don't necessarily have to stay together.

-There's no problem in avoiding each other for a few days.
+It's no problem to avoid each other for a few days.

-With Ortwin Ott I rode my trike through Alaska in 2009.
-He accompanied me 1000 km on my journey and always tolerated my swearing on the mountain with humor !
+In 2009 I rode my trike across Alaska with Ortwin Ott.
+He accompanied me 1000 km on my trip and always tolerated my swearing on the mountain with humour!

 of a travel partner

-Either you already have someone in the back of your mind, or you go on a special search.
+Either you already have someone in mind, or you go on a specific search.

-But this is much more difficult than one might guess.
+But that is much harder than you might think.

 That's why I thought about it so much.

-What I miss personally on a solo journey is the exchange with someone to talk about what I have just experienced.
+What I personally miss when travelling alone is the exchange with someone, to talk about what I have just experienced.

-"Jeez, what a great sunset that was" and so on.
+"Wow, what a great sunset that was," and so on.

-On my 2007 expedition I realized once again that an expedition for months with the wrong travel partner in a small boat is not a walk in the park, especially not if the travel partner did not keep any of his promises, although the expedition did not cost him a cent !
+On my 2007 expedition I realised once again that spending months in a small boat with the wrong partner is not a walk in the park, especially when your partner fails to keep any of his promises, even though the expedition did not cost him a penny!

 The PRO of traveling alone:

-- I alone decide where I go and how long I stay...
+I decide where I go and how long I stay...

-No conflicts, no disputes, who is arguing with himself?
+No conflicts, no arguments, who is arguing with himself?

 The contra of solo travel:

-- I can't share the beautiful moments with anybody ...
+I can't share the good moments with anyone...

-The nightly campfire and the cooking alone is not so real pleasure...
+The nightly campfire and cooking alone is not so much fun...

-- The whole not insignificant financial burden of the expedition is carried by one...
+The whole financial burden of the expedition is carried by one person...

-When I look at the pros and cons, it all comes down to a very simple decision.
+When I look at the pros and cons, it comes down to a very simple decision.

-Everyone has to ask this question very carefully and answer it honestly for themselves...
+This is a question that everyone needs to ask themselves very carefully and to answer honestly for themselves...

 I'm at 50-50.

-With one half of my travel partners it worked out great, we still have very close and healthy contact today!
-With the other half it didn't work out at all, with those people I have nothing to do anymore...
+With half of the people I travelled with, it worked out great, we're still very close and keep in touch!
+With the other half it didn't work out at all, I don't have anything to do with them anymore...

-Nicole and Ole got on very well with each other !
+Nicole and Ole got on very well together!